Piggun/streaming-data-project/README.md

 2. Run `cd streaming-data-project` to move inside the repo's root folder
 3. Run `make create-environment` to create a virtual environment in which to install dependencies
 4. Run `source venv/bin/activate` to activate the created environment
-5. Run `make install-dependencies` to install the dependencies required by the application to be able to run
+5. Run `make install-dependencies` to install the dependencies required for the application to to run

 Once you have run the above commands you will have to:
 1. Create a new `.env` file